jeffreycwitt/hn202/docs/julian-of-norwich.md

 From the Juridical Paradigm, every pain, every instance of suffering, must therefore be interpreted as an indication of sin or wrong doing.
 In a world where suffering is pervasive (think of the 14th century plague), we can imagine that this view would have a dramatic psychological effect.

-Another detail that may br important here is to note the considerable impact that the decision about penitence made at the fourth Lateran Council (1215) had on the minds of everyday pilgrims.
+Another detail that may be important here is the considerable impact that the new decision about penitence — made at the fourth Lateran Council (1215) — had on the minds of everyday pilgrims.

 The 4th Lateran council required confession at least once a year, creating an entire economic industry around the idea of introspection, confession, and penance.
 One effect of this was to shape people’s self-perception of themselves as bad, and even unlovable sinners, in a powerful way.

-And thus, this solution of explaining away sorrow and pain as punishment and retribution is problematic.
+And thus, for Julian, this solution of explaining away sorrow and pain as punishment and retribution is problematic.

-She must therefore find a new way to explain why God allows sorrow and pain in the world.
+She must find a new way to explain why God allows sorrow and pain in the world.

 <div class="discussion" markdown="1">